 There is interest from industry for shared analytic tools.
 A new 7.6 sponsored course on the green book was suggested, but there is no language yet to propose and it is probably too ambitious at this point.
 The proposed audit standard has lots of interest; the Iowa Energy Center wants one and is willing to participate on an ASHRAE committee.
 PPIS has approved the TPS, and it is going to Standards on Weds.

-Motion: to support the development of a PDC course based on the Commercial Audit Guide. .
+Motion: to support the development of a PDC course based on the Commercial Audit Guide.
 Approved 6-0-0 CV.
 Michael Deru to tell Mike Vaughn of the vote.

 5.8 Program - Deru for Carlson